-Row No. Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) (amount above 10% threshold) - - Explanation For the purpose of determining the total amount of significant LAC investments in CET1 capital instruments issued by financial sector entities, an AI is required to aggregate any amount of loans, facilities or other credit exposures provided by it to any of its connected companies, where the connected company is a financial sector entity, as if such loans, facilities or other credit exposures were direct holdings, indirect holdings or synthetic holdings of the AI in the capital instruments of the financial sector entity, except where the AI demonstrates to the satisfaction of the MA that any such loan was made, any such facilities was granted, or any such other credit exposure was incurred, in the ordinary course of the AI's business.
-Therefore, the amount to be deducted as reported in row 19 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 19 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the AI's connected companies which were subject to deduction under the Hong Kong approach.
-39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation The effect of treating loans, facilities or other credit exposures to connected com which are financial sector entities as CET1 capital instruments for the purpose of deductions to be made in calculating the capital base (see note re row 18 to the above) will mean the headroom within the threshold available for the exemption f deduction of other insignificant LAC investments in AT1 capital instruments may Therefore, the amount to be deducted as reported in row 39 may be greater than required under Basel III.
-The amount reported under the column "Basel III basis" box represents the amount reported in row 39 (i.e. the amount reported under the Kong basis") adjusted by excluding the aggregate amount of loans, facilities or o exposures to the AI's connected companies which were subject to deduction under Kong approach. e of considering the template on from capital ay be smaller. than that sis" in this the "Hong or other credit
+Row No. Description Hong Kong basis HK\$'000 Basel III basis HK\$'000 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation For the purpose of determining the total amount of significant LAC investments in CE capital instruments issued by financial sector entities, an AI is required to aggregate a amount of loans, facilities or other credit exposures provided by it to any of its connect companies, where the connected company is a financial sector entity, as if such loans facilities or other credit exposures were direct holdings, indirect holdings or synthetic holdings of the AI in the capital instruments of the financial sector entity, except when AI demonstrates to the satisfaction of the MA that any such loan was made, any such was granted, or any such other credit exposure was incurred, in the ordinary course of AI's business.
+Therefore, the amount to be deducted as reported in row 19 may be granted that required under Basel III.
+The amount reported under the column "Basel III be this box represents the amount reported in row 19 (i.e. the amount reported under the Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other exposures to the AI's connected companies which were subject to deduction under the Kong approach. regate any s connected ch loans, rnthetic pt where the any such facility course of the ay be greater asel III basis" in nder the "Hong or other credit 39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) Explanation The effect of treating loans, facilities or other credit exposures to connected comparation which are financial sector entities as CET1 capital instruments for the purpose of condeductions to be made in calculating the capital base (see note re row 18 to the term above) will mean the headroom within the threshold available for the exemption from deduction of other insignificant LAC investments in AT1 capital instruments may be Therefore, the amount to be deducted as reported in row 39 may be greater than the required under Basel III.
+The amount reported under the column "Basel III basis" in box represents the amount reported in row 39 (i.e. the amount reported under the "Kong basis") adjusted by excluding the aggregate amount of loans, facilities or othe exposures to the AI's connected companies which were subject to deduction under Kong approach. e of considering the template on from capital ay be smaller. han that sis" in this or the "Hong or other credit